 However, the grass isn’t necessarily greener on the other side.
 Talkative, overly humorous chatbots can have the same adverse effect.

-According to our chatbot perception survey , customers want chatbots to crack jokes and show emotion.
+According to our chatbot perceptions survey, customers want chatbots to crack jokes and show emotion.
 They say that, but it doesn’t mean they’ll actually enjoy it.
-Despite humor being universal, it’s also culturally specific .
+Despite humor being universal, it’s also culturally specific.
 A joke may be a hit with users in Canada, but fly over heads in China.

-A dad joke and pun here and there probably won’t hurt anybody though, and sometimes developers get humor right.
+A dad joke and pun here and there won’t hurt anybody though, and sometimes businesses get humor right.